WTy-2/spec/src/recursive_types.md

 fun build(a: Alloc, x: t): RefTo(a, t)

 // We take advantage of partial signatures to not need to specify the allocator
-// In the signatures of 'x' or 'y'
+// in the signatures of 'x' or 'y'
 x: List(t=Int) = new(Nil)
 y: List(t=Int) = build(alloc(x), Cons(3, x))
 ```